JosephYika/through-the-nest-portfolio/EMAIL_SETUP.md

 CONTACT_EMAIL=austin@throughthenest.com
 ```

+### 4. Vercel Deployment
+Your site is hosted at: `through-the-nest.vercel.app`

+**Current Setup:**
+- Emails come from `onboarding@resend.dev` (Resend's verified domain)
+- This works immediately without domain verification
+- Recipients can reply directly to your clients

-### 4. Domain Setup (Optional but Recommended)
+**Optional Domain Setup (Future):**
-- In Resend, add your domain (e.g., throughthenest.com)
-- Add the DNS records they provide
+- If you get a custom domain (e.g., throughthenest.com), you can verify it in Resend
-- This allows emails to come from your domain instead of resend.dev
+- This would allow emails to come from your domain instead of resend.dev

 ## 🔧 Alternative: Gmail SMTP Setup